Set up a Data Services container for background tasks

 The Data Services container runs tasks in the background, particularly those that can be resource-intensive.
-At present, it runs the task.
-In upcoming releases, it will handle additional tasks that consume significant resources.
+It runs the Quota Coloring task and the S3 lifecycle management tasks.

 Running these tasks in the background ensures your CLI remains accessible and responsive without consuming compute resources.
-This strategy enhances performance, efficiency, and scalability when managing quotas.
+This strategy enhances performance, efficiency, and scalability when managing quotas and S3 lifecycle rules.
 If a task is interrupted, it automatically resumes, providing reliability.

 If the Data Services container is not operational, the quota coloring task reverts to the previous implementation and runs in a single process.
 This could result in the CLI hanging for an extended period.
 Therefore, ensuring the Data Services container runs is crucial to prevent this situation.